We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-- certain conditions, such as anemia, migraines, or anxiety
+- certain conditions, such as anemia, migraine, or anxiety

 Treating your dizziness usually involves treating one of these other conditions.

 Certain foods and nutrients may help relieve symptoms of dizziness.

 Dehydration is a common cause of dizziness.
 If you feel tired and thirsty and urinate less often when you’re dizzy, try drinking water and staying hydrated.

 However, you should always consult your doctor before taking any kind of supplement, even if it’s natural.
 Supplements can interfere with other medical conditions you have or medications you take.

 - bell peppers

 Vitamin E can help maintain the elasticity of your blood vessels.
 This can help prevent circulation problems.
 Vitamin E can be found in: